War crime apologia

+The term war crime apologia refers to narratives which justify, excuse or trivialize war-time atrocities, often as a way of negating the perpetrator's blameworthiness or the wider responsibility of the perpetrating group.
+War crimes apologia are distinct from denialist narratives (as in Holocaust denial) because they are oriented around questions of moral responsibility and blame, rather than a dispute about the facts.

-In France, war crime apology is a legal concept and a criminal offense based on the promotion and justification of war crimes.
+In France, war crime apology is a legal concept and a criminal offense referring to the promotion and justification of war crimes.

-Definition
+French Law

 The glorification of war crimes and crimes against humanity are distinct offenses but both are prohibited by article 24, paragraph 5, of the law of July 29, 1881: